⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 Overnight in Sarajevo, Bosnia

-Time to go back in the EU and the 9th country from the 28 days Balkan tour – Croatia
+Time to go back to the EU and the 9th country from the 28 days Balkan tour – Croatia

 → Transfer to Dubrovnik, Croatia (4.5hours + border)